 The Osgoode Society Legal History Workshop group is an informal evening seminar that meets on alternate Wednesdays between September and April to discuss a wide variety of topics in legal history, Canadian and international.
-Participants are graduate students and faculty in law and history from U of T, York, McMaster and other institutions, as well as law students and members of the profession.
+A paper is circulated in advance of each workshop by email, and after a short introduction by the author most of the time is devoted to discussion of the paper.
+Participants are graduate students and faculty in law and history from a wide range of Universities, Canadian and international, as well as law students and members of the profession.

-Anybody interested in legal history is welcome to attend.
-If you would like to be put on our list to receive the papers and other notifications by e-mail, please notify firstname.lastname@example.org.
+In 2021-2022 the workshop will be conducted using ZOOM, which allows people to attend from across the country and beyond.
+Anybody interested in legal history is welcome to attend virtually.
+The workshop is held at 6.30 eastern time..
+If you would like to be put on the email list to receive papers and other scheduling information please email email@example.com.

 Professor Lori Chambers, Lakehead University

 Canadian legal history has emerged as a cutting-edge field within the study of Canada's past, and Canadian legal historians are also celebrated participants in international debates about the historical role of law as both a mechanism of control and a source of social challenge.
 The Osgoode Society for Legal History has been essential in the national and international success of Canadian legal history and historians.
 The Osgoode Society not only publishes a wide range of books, but also supports students and research and facilitates communication between legal historians.
 The legal history workshop is a very important part of that communication.
 Legal historians outside of Canada frequently comment on the Osgoode Society, and its work in Canada, with considerable (and justifiable) envy.
 The importance of the Osgoode Society cannot be overstated.